isontheline/pro.webssh.net/src/docs/documentation/mashREPL.md

     **MASH** stands for : **M**engus **A**rnaud **SH**ell

+!!! warning "Limitations"
+    At this time of writing, mashREPL doesn't support history and arrow keys :cry:

 ## Available commands
 | Command    | Premium          | Limitations |
 | ---------- | ---------------- | ----------- |